remix-run/remix/docs/api/conventions.md

 ### `headers`

-Each route can define it's own HTTP headers.
+Each route can define its own HTTP headers.
 One of the common headers is the `Cache-Control` header that indicates to browser and CDN caches where and for how long a page is able to be cached.

 ```tsx
 export function headers({ loaderHeaders, parentHeaders }) {